-The Bachelor of Letters (Mathematics) is a 108-unit program that must be studied concurrently with another Bachelor degree at the University, for which 72 units of block credit will be awarded on completion of the requirements of the other degree.
+The Bachelor of Letters (Mathematics) is a 108-unit program that must be studied concurrently with another Bachelor degree at an approved Australian higher education institution, for which 72 units of block credit will be awarded on completion of the requirements of the other degree.
 The Bachelor of Letters (Mathematics) is normally studied part-time over three years concurrently with the other Bachelor degree, thus adding one extra year to the overall study program.
 It is offered by the College of Science and Engineering.

 The stream undertaken by the student will be identified on the student’s transcript of academic record and on the parchment presented to the student on completion of the course.

-The minimum requirements for consideration for entry to all undergraduate courses are specified in detail in the University Entry Requirements.
-Successful completion of Stage 2 Mathematics or equivalent is reqired for entry to the Mathematics stream.
+Successful completion of Stage 2 Mathematics or equivalent is required for entry to the Mathematics stream.

 The course has been designed to provide graduates with: